The Unseen Species Problem Revisited: Introduction

 \subsubsection{Distant Future}

-To make predictions beyond the impossibility results of \cite{orlitsky_2016_optimal} some extra assumption is needed, perhaps the most natural one being a regular variation (power law tail) assumption.
+To make predictions beyond logarithmically growing $r$ some extra assumption is needed \cite{orlitsky_2016_optimal}.
+Following previous authors, we consider a regular variation (power law tail) assumption.
 Namely, one assumes that for some constants $c >0$ and $\alpha \in (0,1)$,